 AstraZeneca's Farxiga meets chronic kidney disease trial main goal

-July 28 (Reuters) - AstraZeneca Plc AZN.L said on Tuesday its diabetes drug Farxiga met the main goal in a late-stage trial testing the drug's effectiveness in treating patients with chronic kidney disease.
+July 28 (Reuters) - AstraZeneca Plc AZN.L said on Tuesday its diabetes treatment Farxiga met the main goal in a late-stage trial testing the drug's effectiveness in treating patients with chronic kidney disease (CKD).

+The treatment showed statistically significant improvement in worsening renal function or risk of death in CKD patients when compared to placebo, the company said.

+Farxiga, among AstraZeneca's top five drugs by sales, was first developed as a diabetes drug as it causes the kidneys to expel blood sugar from the body through urine, but it has shown promise as a heart failure treatment, even among non-diabetic patients.

+CKD is a serious, progressive condition defined by decreased kidney function and affects nearly 700 million people worldwide.

-The trial also met all of its secondary goals in chronic kidney disease patients with and without type-2 diabetes".
+The trial also met all of its secondary goals in CKD patients with and without type-2 diabetes, AstraZeneca said.

 (Reporting by Aakash Jagadeesh Babu in Bengaluru: Editing by Bernard Orr)